 If you are eligible to sit the examination, we will confirm this in writing.
 We will also contact the Faculty of Dentistry, University of Otago with a request to hold the examination.

 Once you have been assessed as eligible to sit the examination in your specialty, it may take some time for the examination to be set.

 The examination is made up of five components:

 To pass the examination you must pass all five sections.

-You only have one attempt to sit and pass all components of the specialist examination.
+You have three attempts to sit and pass all components of the specialist examination over three years.